Collaborating with Family Members using GEDitCOM II and GEDitCOM

 Import Initial Genealogy Files into the Repository

 2. Make sure all multimedia objects are stored in that same folder or within any subfolder in that folder.
 If needed, you can open the "Multimedia Options" panel (in the "Tree" menu) and use the "Consolidate Multimedia Objects" section in the "Options" tab.
-See the GEDitCOM II help for details on this tool.
+See the GEDitCOM II or GEDitCOM help for details on this tool.

 3. Delete all thumbnail images (because they are not needed in the repository and only make it larger).
-To delete them, click the "Delete All" button in the "Multimedia Thumbnails" section of the "Options" tab of the "Multimedia Options" panel.
+To delete them, click the "Delete All" button in the "Multimedia Thumbnails" section of the "Options" tab of the "Multimedia Options" panel. (not needed for GEDitCOM)

 4. Save the file

-5. Quit GEDitCOM II
+5. Quit GEDitCOM II or GEDitCOM

 1. Start the Terminal app

-2. Navigate to the folder containing the genealogy folder created above - here that the folder's name is assumed to be InitialGeneo.
+2. Navigate to the folder containing the genealogy folder created above - here that folder's name is assumed to be InitialGeneo.

 3. Use the svn command: